devjam/reactro/README.md

 render component into DOM element selected by selector.
 component will be converted to element with props.

+#### renderToString(component, props, state)
+ReactDomServer.renderToString wrapper.
+component will be converted to element with props. dummy RootComponent will be generated when current component is SubComponent or state will set and then state will be used as RootComponent state for component.

 ### Component Object

 #### Methods